Diplomatic history of World War II: The United Nations

 The Declaration by United Nations formalized the Allies in January 1942.
-The Big Four (the United States, United Kingdom, Soviet Union and China) were joined by numerous other Allied countries who had signed the Declaration and declared war on the Axis powers.
-Under Roosevelt's leadership this "United Nations" alliance in 1945 became a new organization to replace the defunct League of Nations.
+The Big Four (the United States, United Kingdom, Soviet Union, and China) were joined by numerous other Allied countries who had signed the Declaration and declared war on the Axis powers.
+Under Roosevelt's leadership, this "United Nations" alliance in 1945 became a new organization to replace the defunct League of Nations.

+Four Policemen

+The Four Policemen was a council with the Big Four that U.S. president Franklin D. Roosevelt proposed as a guarantor of world peace.
+Their members were called the Four Powers during World War II and were the four major Allies of World War II: the United Kingdom, the United States, the Soviet Union, and the Republic of China.
+Roosevelt repeatedly used the term "Four Policemen" starting in 1942.

+As a compromise with internationalist critics, the Big Four nations became the permanent members of the UN Security Council, with significantly less power than had been envisioned in the Four Policemen proposal.
+When the United Nations was officially established later in 1945, France was in due course added as the fifth permanent member of the Security Council because of the insistence of Churchill.

+Moscow Conference of 1943

+The October 1943 Moscow Conference resulted in the Moscow Declarations, including the Four Power Declaration on General Security.
+This declaration was signed by the Allied Big Four—the United States, the Soviet Union, the United Kingdom, and China—and aimed for the creation "at the earliest possible date of a general international organization".
+This was the first public announcement that a new international organization was being contemplated to replace the League of Nations.

 Dumbarton Oaks Conference

-At the Dumbarton Oaks Conference or, more formally, the Washington Conversations on International Peace and Security Organization, delegations from the United States and the United Kingdom met first with delegation from the Soviet Union and then with the delegation from Republic of China.
+At the Dumbarton Oaks Conference or, more formally, the Washington Conversations on International Peace and Security Organization, delegations from the United States and the United Kingdom met first with the delegation from the Soviet Union and then with the delegation from the Republic of China.
 They deliberated over proposals for the establishment of an organization to maintain peace and security in the world to replace the ineffective League of Nations.
 The conference was held at Dumbarton Oaks from 21 August 1944 to 7 October 1944.
 Delegates from other nations participated in the consideration and formulation of these principles.

 San Francisco Conference

 The San Francisco Conference was a convention of delegates from 50 Allied nations that took place from 25 April 1945 to 26 June 1945 in San Francisco, United States.
-The four sponsoring countries (the United States, Britain, the Soviet Union, and China) invited the other nations and the heads of their four delegations took turns as chairman of the plenary meetings.
+The four sponsoring countries (the United States, Britain, the Soviet Union, and China) invited the other nations and the heads of their four delegations took turns as chairmen of the plenary meetings.
 At this convention, the delegates reviewed and rewrote the Dumbarton Oaks agreements.
 The convention resulted in the creation of the United Nations Charter, which was opened for signature on 26 June.